-Copper Peptide is formed as a result of the affinity of the human peptide, GHK (glycyl-L-histidyl-L-lysine) to the Cu(2+) (Copper 2+).
-In the human body, the Copper Peptide has varied roles like collagen stimulation, anti-inflammatory, and anti-oxidant effects, enhancing the activation of wound healing, and many more.
-In addition to these, the GHK-Cu has also been reported to improve the hair growth.
+Copper Peptide is formed as a result of the affinity of the human peptide, GHK (glycyl-L-histidyl-L-lysine), to the Cu(2+) (Copper 2+).
+In the human body, the Copper Peptide has varied roles like collagen stimulation, anti-inflammatory, anti-oxidant effects, enhancing the activation of wound healing, and many more.
+In addition, the GHK-Cu has also been reported to improve hair growth.

 Hair loss regulator, DHT, is influentially inhibited by Copper Peptide.

-The Copper Peptide reduces the formation of DHT in the hair follicles.
-There are mainly two forms in which the 5-alpha reductase exists: Type 1 that plays a role in the hair follicles, and Type 2 plays a role in the prostate tissue.
+Copper Peptide reduces the formation of DHT in the hair follicles.
+There are mainly two forms in which the 5-alpha reductase exists: Type 1, which plays a role in the hair follicles, and Type 2 plays a role in the prostate tissue.
 Throughout the body, 5-alpha Reductase is inhibited by the pro-pecia (Finasteride), thereby improving hair growth.
-Although the pro-pecia is more significant for the Type 2 forms, thereby it controls the enlargement of the prostate.
+Although the pro-pecia is more significant for the Type 2 forms, it controls the prostate’s enlargement.
 The administration is preferred by pills so that the substance spreads to the entire body.
 However, in context to the Type 1 5-AR, they are better inhibited by the increasing copper ions in the skin, thereby controlling the damage to the hair growth.
 As per the research conducted by the different researchers, it can be said that copper ions in the concentration of 0.12 micrograms/ml can inhibit the Type 1 5-AR by up to 90%.
-It is also reported that the Type 2 form is less efficiently inhibited by the copper ions.
-Hence, it can be concluded that in comparison to Finasteride, the 5-AR is more specifically inhibited by the copper ions.
+It is also reported that copper ions inhibit the Type 2 form less efficiently.
+Hence, in comparison to Finasteride, the 5-AR is more specifically inhibited by the copper ions.